 *If you are up for a big scramble, we suggest Observation Peak across the road.

 - Distance from Lake Louise Village: 43.9 km

 - Distance from Jasper: 188 km

-Even if you’re not staying at the campground there is a public parking lot that provides access to hiking trails around the lake and a classic Banff hike up to Chephren Lake (detailed next).
+Even if you’re not staying at the campground, a public parking lot provides access to hiking trails around the lake and a classic Banff hike up to Chephren Lake (detailed next).

 - Distance from Lake Louise Village: 58.2 km